India vs Sri Lanka, 1st Test: Did Dilruwan Perera, like Steve Smith, get help on DRS call?

 DRS in cricket stands for Decision Review System but at times in moments of sheer instinct and anxiety transforms into a ‘dressing room review system’.
 A similar incident occurred during the first Test between India and Sri Lanka at the Eden Gardens.
 This was after Lankan off-spinner Dilruwan Perera looked in the direction of the dressing room before opting to review the decision.
-But was it another moment of brain fade.
+But was it yet another instance of brain fade?
 Let’s have a look.

-It all happened in 57th over of the match when Mohammad Shami, in the midst of a fine spell of bowling, brought one back sharply.
+It all happened in 57th over of the match when Mohammed Shami, in the midst of a fine spell of bowling, brought one back sharply.
 Perera was struck on the back-pad, in front of off-stump which saw umpire Nigel Long raise his finger.

 Perera did not seem confident and was apparently walking back but stopped and turned and then changed his mind to ask for a review.